serverless/serverless/docs/providers/aws/events/sqs.md

 You can also set `maximumBatchingWindow` to standard queues to specify the maximum amount of time in seconds to gather records before invoking the function.
 The max `maximumBatchingWindow` is `300` seconds.

-You can set `functionResponseType` in the event source mapping and include the value `ReportBatchItemFailures` to let your function return a partial success result if one or more messages in the batch have failed.
+You can set `functionResponseType` to `ReportBatchItemFailures` to let your function return a partial success result if one or more messages in the batch have failed.

 Check [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for more details.